umarhassan-mitodl/17.432-fall-2003/content/pages/readings.md

 A syllabus on qualitative methods from the Arizona State University Qualitative Methods Institute (January 2002); and syllabi on the case study method by professors Scott Sagan (Stanford), John Mearsheimer (Chicago), Andrew Bennett (Georgetown), John Odell (USC), Matthew Evangelista (Cornell), Ted Hopf (Michigan).
 In the past many political science departments defined "methodology" to consist solely of large-n (statistical) methods.
 While statistics was a required course at most schools, case study methodology often wasn't even taught.
 This is changing, as these syllabi illustrate.
 I include them for your general perusal and background.
 No need to give them a talmudic reading--they are for your reference.

-Those curious to see more qualitative methods syllabi can find them on the web at {{% resource_link "fba65e51-db4c-49a5-a160-56f80ba298f3" "Syllabi" %}}.
-And for more on qualitative methods see {{% resource_link "a2bd4c03-85c1-44e3-9404-d3470a3d962a" "Consortium ON Qualitative Research Methods (CQRM)" %}}.
+Those curious to see more qualitative methods syllabi can find them on the web at [Syllabi](http://www.asu.edu/clas/polisci/cqrm/syllabi.html).
+And for more on qualitative methods see [Consortium ON Qualitative Research Methods (CQRM)](http://www.asu.edu/clas/polisci/cqrm/).

 Syllabi on the causes of war for courses taught by Jack Levy (Rutgers), Christopher Gelpi (Harvard), Stephen Walt (Chicago), Hayward Alker (USC), Louise Hodgden (Texas/Austin), and Dale Copeland U. of Virginia).
 How the subject is taught elsewhere, by a diverse range of scholars.
 For your reference.
 (Handy to have for the day when you have to design your own version of this course.)